 Don’t let the word reckoning mislead you.
 We are not talking about the “day of reckoning,” as if you will be called to account for your actions.
 Nor will you find here reviews of the Reckoning music albums by the rock bands Grateful Dead and R.E.M.
 And no character in a Western movie will say, “I reckon I’ll mosey over to the saloon.”
 Well, one just did, but that’s all.

 Simply put, reckoning is a type of thinking that considers something to be true.
-Everyone considers some things true—even if they are not true—so everyone reckons.
-When we reckon in the biblical sense, however, we are relying on God’s word, which is always true.
-This is why, in the Bible, to reckon is to draw a logical conclusion from known facts.
+Everyone considers some things true—even if they are not true—so everyone reckons.In my book Dead to Sin, Alive to God I describe biblical reckoning as follows:

 God’s reckoning, our reckoning

-Because God credited righteousness to Abraham, Abraham was then entitled to reckon himself righteous, which is the subject of chapter 8 of my book.
+God himself reckons in the sense that he counts a person righteous on the basis of his or her faith in Christ.
+Genesis 15:6 says, “Abraham believed God, and it was reckoned to him for righteousness” (NASB).
+Because God credited righteousness to Abraham, Abraham was then entitled to reckon himself righteous.
 When we reckon, we do it the same way Abraham did—agreeing with what God says about us.